 Welcome to the Yale New Haven Hospital Fellowship Training Program in Neurocritical Care.
 We are honored to attract your interest in one of the nation’s premier training programs.
 Our faculty are nationally known for their leadership towards improving the care for those with acute neurological injury.
 During your training, you will be exposed to an environment that fosters clinical innovation and nurtures cutting edge research.
-You will enjoy learning and practicing in a highly collaborative environment with close partnerships in emergency medicine, neurosurgery, neuroradiology and trauma and critical care as well as extremely dedicated neuroscience nurses and advanced practice nurses.
+You will enjoy learning and practicing in a highly collaborative environment with close partnerships in emergency medicine, neurosurgery, neuroradiology and trauma and critical care as well as extremely dedicated neuroscience nurses and advanced practice providers.

 A distinctive feature of this fellowship is the rapid but progressive stepwise autonomy that occurs during the two years of training.
-Fellows will gain proficiency in the medical management of general critical care patients thru additional core required rotations in the medical, surgical, and multitrauma ICUs.
+Fellows will gain proficiency in the medical management of general critical care patients thru additional core required rotations in the medical and trauma-surgical ICUs.
 Procedural skills will include all core procedures outlined by the UCNS Fellowship training guidelines.
-Fellows will also participate in a nationally recognized cEEG-ICU program led by Dr. Larry Hirsch.
-Fellows become an important part of the rich research environment at Yale as well as the broader critical care training programs.
-Fellows have considerable elective time to pursue interests in clinical innovation, electives, quality improvement, international work, or research and opportunities exist for a post-graduate research year.
+Fellows will also participate in a nationally recognized critical care EEG-ICU program led by Drs.
+Lawrence Hirsch and Emily Gilmore.
+Fellows are an important part of the rich research environment at Yale as well as the broader critical care training programs.
+Fellows have considerable elective time to pursue interests in clinical innovation, quality improvement, international work, or research as well as unique opportunities to participate in a post-graduate research year.
 We hope to attract fellows who pursue excellence in whatever area of interest inspires them.